What is the Eth Cepher?

 Yesha`yahu (Isaiah) 14:12

 You will also find references to books that you may not recognize if you are an adherent to the post-19th century Protestant Bible and its sixty-six books.
-These citations include books such as the Cepher Yovheliym (Jubilees), the Cepher Chanok (Enoch), the Cepheriym Baruk, the Cepheriym Esdras (Ezra), or the Cepheriym Makkabiym.
+These citations include books such as the Cepher Yovheliym (Jubilees), the Cepher Chanok (Enoch), the Cepheriym Baruk, the Cepheriym Esdras (Ezra), or the Cepheriym Makkabiym (Maccabees).
 These books are called the Deuterocanon, or second books.
 Some of these books have been called the Apocrypha (secret writings).
 Over the years, these books have been excluded from the sixty-six books of the Protestant Bible.
 However, this exclusion cannot be justified historically.

-The first attempt to limit the books available to the believers happened at the council of Nicea in 325 AD.
+Allegedly, the first attempt to limit the books available to the believers happened at the council of Laodikea in 368 AD.
 This council created 60 rules or canons.
 The 60th canon concluded that the books of the Old Testament which were approved to be read were 1, Genesis of the world; 2, The Exodus from Egypt; 3, Leviticus; 4, Numbers; 5, Deuteronomy; 6, Joshua, the son of Nun; 7, Judges, 8, Ruth; 9, Esther; 10, Of the Kings, First and Second; 11, Of the Kings, Third and Fourth; 12, Chronicles, First and Second; 13, Esdras, First and Second; 14, The Book of Psalms; 15, The Proverbs of Solomon; 16, Ecclesiastes; 17, The Song of Songs; 18, Job; 19, The Twelve Prophets; 20, Isaiah; 21, Jeremiah, 22, Baruk, 23, Lamentations, and the Epistle; 24, Ezekiel; 25, Daniel.
-42 books are individually counted and this list includes Baruk and the Epistle of Jeremiah.
+42 books are individually counted, and this list includes Baruk and the Epistle of Jeremiah.

 The council then concluded that the books of the Brit Chadashah (New Testament) which were approved to be read were the Four Gospels, Matthew, Mark, Luke and John; The Acts of the Apostles; Seven Catholic Epistles, to wit, one of James, two of Peter, three of John, one of Jude; Fourteen Epistles of Paul, one to the Romans, two to the Corinthians, one to the Galatians, one to the Ephesians, one to the Philippians, one to the Colossians, two to the Thessalonians, one to the Hebrews, two to Timothy, one to Titus, and one to Philemon.
 26 books were counted, and the Book of Revelation was excluded.

 The exact list of the books of the New Testament in the number and order in which they are traditionally delivered, was set forth by Athanasius, Bishop of Alexandria, in a letter of AD 367, and Pope Damasus later ratified the same list.
+This list was later affirmed in the Muratorian fragment, a 7th-century Latin translation of a Greek original written around the 4th century.

 Yahudah (Jude) 14-15